-In this section, you can also take on-demand backups of your individual WordPress websites and restore it from an old point.
+In this section, you can also take on-demand backups of your individual WordPress websites and restore them from an old point.
 The backup archives are stored either locally (on the same server) or at a separate location.

 Similarly, restoring a backup point is a simple matter of selecting a rollback point.
-The data is restored without any problems and your website is back in action.
+The data is restored without any problems, and your website is back in action.

 Deployment via Git

-Connecting your Cloudways hosted app with a Git platform is simple and requires you to generate an SSH key to streamline the connection process.
+Connecting your Cloudways-hosted app with a Git platform is simple and requires you to generate an SSH key to streamline the connection process.